probot/probot/README.md

 _**Heads up!** The [demo integration](https://github.com/integration/probot-demo) is for demo purposes only.
 It is very likely to go away at some point, so please don't use it for production purposes._

 0. Go to the **[demo integration](https://github.com/integration/probot-demo)**, click **Install**, and then select an organization.
-0. Add @probot as a collaborator with write access on your repository.
 0. Create a `.probot.js` file in your repository with the following contents.
 See [Configuration](docs/configuration.md) for more information on what behaviors can be built.

         on("issues.opened").comment(`